 Storage intervals introduce additional conditions for consideration.
-Moisture sitting in or on the equipment over the winter means corrosion.
-However, oil, grease and air conditioning seals tend to dry out, and brake lining and clutches have been known to stick.
-Change intervals for brake fluid and coolant and engine oil in some cases (additive package) are time sensitive rather than mileage related.
+Moisture sitting in or on the equipment over the winter can mean corrosion.
+In addition, oil, grease and air conditioning seals tend to dry out, and brake lining and clutches have been known to stick.
+Change intervals for brake fluid, engine coolant and engine oil (in some cases, depending upon the chemical additives in the fluid) are time sensitive rather than mileage related.

-The storage procedures for Corvettes prior to 1984 may vary somewhat from the procedures for later models, particularly with respect to the evolving technology of materials such as metal alloys, rubber, synthetics, and plastics used in engines, carburetion or injection, electronics and wiring, tires, interiors, fuel tanks, etc. Each Corvette owner should review his/her car's current maintenance schedule status and consider at least some of these conditions when placing the car into storage.
+The storage procedures for Corvettes manufactured before 1984 may vary somewhat from the procedures for later models, particularly with respect to the evolving technology of materials such as metal alloys, rubber, synthetics, and plastics used in engines, carburetion or injection, electronics and wiring, tires, interiors, fuel tanks, etc. Each Corvette owner should review the car's current maintenance schedule status and consider at least some of these conditions when placing the car into storage.

-This article is oriented towards short to medium term storage, such as over several winter months and is not intended to cover all of the aspects involved with storage of the various Corvette models.
+This article is oriented towards short- to medium-term storage, such as over several winter months.
+It is not intended to cover all of the aspects involved with storage of the various Corvette models.
 Additional steps need to be taken for long-term storage, particularly with respect to engine care, etc.

 Exterior - Wash the car thoroughly to remove any pollution, tree sap, bird droppings, etc. from the paint, including door jams, hood and trunk lid crevices.
-Assuming your Corvette is already waxed (It is, isn't it); apply a "quick detailer spray" coat or two to augment the wax coat.
+Assuming your Corvette is already waxed (It is, isn't it?); apply a "quick detailer spray" coat or two to augment the wax coat.
 Convertible tops should be vacuumed and washed with a mild detergent designed for vehicle vinyl or fabric top materials and allowed to dry thoroughly.
 Brake dust is very corrosive.
 Remove the wheels from the car and thoroughly clean the tires, wheels (inside and out) and wheel wells.
 "Quick detailer spray" also works well on wheels.
 Apply a quality rubber and vinyl dressing or protectant to the weather stripping and exterior trim.
 This is also a good time to lube the hood, door and trunk latches and locks and polish any chrome trim you may have in the engine compartment.

 Interior - Spend some time and get everything really clean.
 Clean the carpets and the glass, inside and out.
 Clean and condition the leather seats, steering wheel, shift knob and boot.
-Sweat, soil and other contaminates can pre-maturely age untreated leather surfaces.
+Sweat, soil and other contaminants can prematurely age untreated leather surfaces.
 Clean all the interior nooks and crannies, under the seats and behind the pedal cluster.
 Clean the trunk and spare tire carrier.

 Change Oil & Filter - Change the oil and filter just prior to storage.
 Oil becomes acidic in use and absorbs moisture (a natural byproduct of combustion) and will evaporate out of the old oil and condense on the engine internals causing corrosion.
-Synthetic oil typically has a stronger additive package which helps to combat the corrosive elements.
+Synthetic oil typically has a stronger chemical additive package that helps combat the corrosive elements.

-Anti-freeze - Check the anti-freeze for sufficient protection for anticipated storage temperatures.
+Anti-freeze - Check the anti-freeze for enough protection for anticipated storage temperatures.

-Over-inflate Tires - Increase tire pressure to perhaps 40 psi or to the maximum cold pressure specified on the sidewall.
+Over-inflate Tires - Increase tire pressure on older cars with 65, 70 & 75 profile tires to 40-45 psi.
+On later model Corvettes with 55, 50, 45, 40 & 35 profile tires inflate to at least 51-60 psi.
 This will offset the pressure drop with ambient temp.
 Flat spotting from storage is less of an issue with today's radial tires.
-Any flat spotting that does occur usually diminishes quickly with a few minutes of normal driving.
+Any flat spotting that does occur usually but not always diminishes with a few minutes of normal driving.
 Some say to put the car on blocks, but with modern independent suspension, it is not good to leave it 'un-sprung' for long periods.
 (Note that suspension bushings are always torqued at normal ride height.)